|

 - Maidenhead grew up in Saxon times as a

 trading post on the River Thames, between Cookham and Bray.
-The area
+A king

-where the town is was then a small village called Ellington.
+where the town is was then a small village called South Ellington.

 - There was a Royal fort or